pycroscopy/CNMS_UM_2018_SPIMA/CNMS_UM_Workshop_schedule.md

+# Imaging and Spectral Data Analysis in Python

-# 2018 CNMS User Meeting Workshop
+**2018 CNMS User Meeting Workshop**

 [Abstract](https://cnmsusermeeting.ornl.gov/files/2018/03/Pycroscopy_WT_081318.pdf) of the workshop

 **August 13 2018**

-## Tentative Schedule
+## Schedule

+Attendees are encouraged to open up the appropriate jupyter notebook and follow along on their own computer for the ``Hands-on`` topics

 **All times are US Eastern Daylight Time**